aptos-foundation/AIPs/aips/aip-11-Move Objects.md

 ## Summary

-This AIP proposes Move objects for global access to composite set of resources stored at a single address on-chain.
-By leveraging the account model, objects can directly emit events that can lead to richer understanding of on-chain actions.
+This AIP proposes Move objects for global access to heterogeneous set of resources stored at a single address on-chain.
+By leveraging the aspects of the account model, objects can directly emit events that can lead to richer understanding of on-chain actions.
 Finally, objects offer a rich capability model that allows for fine-grained resource control and ownership objects in a single store.

 ## Motivation